scalalandio/chimney/docs/docs/supported-transformations.md

 `TransformedNamesComparison`.
 Out of the box, Chimney provides:

  - `TransformedNamesComparison.StrictEquality` - 2 names are considered equal only if they are identical `String`s.
-   This is the default matching strategy for subtype names conparison
+   This is the default matching strategy for subtype names comparison
  - `TransformedNamesComparison.BeanAware` - 2 names are considered equal if they are identical `String`s OR if they are identical after you convert them from Java Bean naming convention:
     - if a name starts with `is`/`get`/`set` prefix (e.g. `isField`, `getField`, `setField`) then